tilomitra/teach-me-product/markdown/1_Intro/2_Introduction-to-product-management.md

 Additional roles may provide support to the core product team described above.
 These roles include:

--   *Analytics Analyst* - These are members of a larger analytics team that serve teams such as Product and Marketing, to provide analytics support.
-They help with tracking, processing, and analyzing analytics data.

 -   *Project / Delivery Manager* - They help coordinate both across multiple product teams and within individual product teams; removing obstacles, tracking dependencies and progress towards milestones, and implementing process improvement efforts.
 It's worthwhile to note that people often confused Product and Project Managers.
 Looking at them side-by-side, **Product Managers** focus on building the right product; and to so focus on creating a product strategy, conducting customer research, ideating solutions, defining requirements, and helping their teams to develop the product. **Project Managers** focus on ensuring projects (i.e., time-boxed efforts such as a new product launch or the migration of user data to a new system) are completed on time and within budget; and to do so they focus on adjusting scope, managing resources, coordinating across-teams, tracking and reporting status, and mitigating risk.
 Read more about the difference between the two roles [here](https://www.productmanagerhq.com/2014/07/product-manager-vs-project-manager/).

+-   *Analytics Analyst* - These are members of a larger analytics team that serve teams such as Product and Marketing, to provide analytics support.
+They help with tracking, processing, and analyzing analytics data.
+They often also help in making data visualizations (e.g., dashboards) and reports to share metrics that are of interest to the product team.

 -   *Product Marketing Manager* - They work mainly with Marketing and Sales, but also with product management to ensure products are positioned correctly in the market to appeal to target segments while appropriately differentiating from competitors through messaging and promotion.
 Learn more about the role [here](http://labs.openviewpartners.com/role-of-product-marketing-in-your-startup/) and how it differs from product management [here](https://www.productmanagerhq.com/2015/02/difference-between-product-manager-and-product-marketing-manager/).